-threadTALK Blog Series 17: Thoughts of a Book Lover with Chelsea Hofmann
+threadTALK Blog Series 17: Sharing the Pages of a Bookstagram Life by Chelsea Hofmann

 "Reading gives us someplace to go when we have to stay where we are" Sometimes, staying in isn't so bad when you've got a million places to escape to in books.
 This month, we interviewed Chelsea Hofmann, who has been a book lover ever since she was a little girl and recently found several outlets for her to express her love for books with those all over the world!
 Find out how she started her very own Little Free Library in her hometown and how she connects with other readers while practicing social distancing.